lo-la-do-li/devWit/README.md

 ## Challenges

 - Learning and implementing use-global-hook for state management of jokes displayed in My Set
-- Producing all app logic, API calls, testing suites, and styling in short window (6 days)
+- Producing all app logic, API calls, testing suites, and styling in less than a week

 ## Wins